ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 - Your tournament meets the [eligibility criteria for applicable tournaments](#eligibility).
 - You have successfully run *at least* two tournaments in the past.
-- The live streams of your current tournament average over 100 concurrent viewers.
+- The livestreams of your current tournament average over 100 concurrent viewers.
 - Your tournament is nearing its conclusion (e.g. your tournament is at Quarterfinals or above and it started on Round of 32).
-- You are able to provide the schedule of the matches and live streams ahead of time.
+- You are able to provide the schedule of the matches and livestreams ahead of time.

 If you satisfy the above criteria, you may make a request for main-menu banner support by sending an email to [tournaments@ppy.sh](mailto:tournaments@ppy.sh).
 The banner must adhere to the following standards: